william-stearns/trinkeypass/README.md

 1. Save a real password/passphrase/pin to 0001.txt .
 Press T1 until just
 LED0 is lit, indicating that you're on the 2nd password, 0001.txt .

-2. Start logging in to whatever that password is for, and stop when you get to the password/passphrase/pin field.
+2. Start logging in; stop when you get to the password/passphrase/pin field.

 3. Make sure your cursor is in the password/passphrase/pin box or window.